 Note that it is only allowed to have two joggles.
 In my case a 15-15 joggle is used in the basement and a 30-30 joggle is used in the bedroom ceiling.

 The bracket will be installed under the wood framed box in the ceiling.

 30 degree version (for the bedroom ceiling joggle...

-Rather than use a framed ceiling support box with chimney connectors, in my case just use a regular 4 foot chimney section supported by the raw concrete of the floor.
-Concrete is not combustable and doing it like this avoids having to use an adjustable length chimney section and lengths other than 4' to get exactly the required length to the ceiling box.
-The concrete right up to the outer chimney wall also provides a fire stop between floors.
-It is necessary to cut away the flooring EPS in this area and frame the opening with lumber.
-The EPS cut away and wood framing needs to be before the concrete pour so the fire can be tested ahead of the concrete pour.
-Use a chimney support bracket.
-Only the 4" concrete topping layer will flow to the outer chimney wall.
+Rather than use a framed ceiling support box with chimney connectors, in my case just use a regular 4 foot chimney section through the concrete floor.
+Doing it like this avoids having to use an adjustable length chimney section and lengths other than 4' to get exactly the required length to the ceiling box.

 It is necessary to frame the opening with lumber.
 The wood will form a frame with a 12"x12" opening.
 In my case a framed square is used on top of the floor EPS prior to the concrete pour.
 After the concrete pour the floor EPS is cut away and further taller wood framed square is used underneith.